 Love You Till Tuesday/The London Boys/Ching-A-Ling/The Laughing Gnome/Liza Jane/When I'm Five/Space Oddity/Sell Me A Coat/Rubber Band/Let Me Sleep Beside You/When I Live My Dream.

-When the Love You Till Tuesday promotional film was finally released in 1984, this album was its soundtrack.
-It premiered 'Ching-A-Ling', 'When I'm Five', the original version of 'Space Oddity', a remixed verion of 'Sell Me A Coat' and the version of 'When I Live My Dream' that was re-recorded for potential single release.
-Unfortunately on the LP, 'Ching-A-Ling' and 'Space Oddity' had been edited, but the 1992 CD release (Pickwick PWKS 4131 P; bottom) included the full length versions.
+When the 1969 Love You Till Tuesday promotional film was finally released in 1984, this compilation served as its soundtrack.
+The LP premiered 'Ching-A-Ling', 'When I'm Five', the original version of 'Space Oddity', a remixed version of 'Sell Me A Coat' and a re-recorded version of 'When I Live My Dream'.
+Unfortunately, 'Ching-A-Ling' and 'Space Oddity' had been edited, the first even excising David's contribution to the song for whatever reason.
+The 1992 CD release (Pickwick PWKS 4131 P; bottom) included the full length versions.

 (Rhino R2 70526), 1991 (US)